Why Energy Storage Systems are Poised for Growth

 Since the integration of these solutions, over 16 million new households and businesses in Africa have received ESS.
 By 2030 they hope to enable 25-30 million more off-grid energy connections across the continent.
 Leveraging renewable energy sources to produce and store electricity has been a game-changer for the continent’s businesses, communities and the environment.

 A conventional one megawatt (MW) generator can produce electricity to power 400-900 homes.
 With the kind of growth estimated for the energy storage systems market by 2027, we’ll be able to store and provide electricity through solar and wind power to over two million homes with no carbon footprint.
-Saving renewable energy through storage systems is convenient, cheaper and more efficient than depending on the grid to power a geographical area when energy infrastructure is limited.
-The global renewables market is expected to reach $1,512.3 billion by 2025 and demand is increasing rapidly.
+Saving renewable energy through storage systems is convenient, cheaper and more efficient than depending on the electrical grid to power a geographical area when energy infrastructure is limited.
+The global renewable sources market is expected to reach $1,512.3 billion by 2025 and demand is increasing rapidly.

 Residential Energy Storage Systems Enhance Grid Stability